The Teretosi

 • Trivia

-• When threatened, teretosi are able to shake their spines together to create a loud rattling noise.
+• When threatened, teretosi can shake their spines against one another to create a loud rattling noise.